REFUGEE FOOD FESTIVAL 2016 AND 2017

 REFUGEE FOOD FESTIVAL 2017

-OUR ORGANIZERS SAY IT BETTER
+OUR ORGANISERS SAY IT BETTER

 Marine Dupé, project holder, Bordeaux 2017

 “The Refugee Food Festival is first and foremost about encounters, of course.
 It seems obvious when you say it, it is even more when you experience it.
 We were an itinerant and clumsy brigade, generous and fierce, talented and humble.
-They were my chefs and wherever they were going I went ahead, leading the way to the guard of honor they deserve.
+They were my chefs and wherever they were going I went ahead, leading the way like the guard of honour they deserve.
 For several weeks, I had to nurture enthusiasm whilst tempering hopes, respecting – and having be respected – their stories, without ever trying to meddle in them.”

 Kévin Yau, project holder, Marseille 2017